A student worker showing his phone to a staff member

 Federal Work-Study

-Undergraduate Students: students seeking a FWS position must currently be enrolled full-time with at least twelve (12) semester hours of credit at Belmont University.
+Undergraduate Students: students seeking a FWS position must be currently enrolled full-time with at least twelve (12) semester hours of credit at Belmont University.
 Students who fall below full-time status can have their eligibility reviewed on an individual basis by Student Financial Services.
 Students who seek FWS eligibility must also meet the following requirements:

 • Submit a Free Application for Federal Student Aid (FAFSA)